varmiguemunoz/Readme-md/README.md

 👨‍💻 My focus is on full-stack development and I have experience with the following technologies:

-HTML5 💻
+💻 HTML5,
-CSS3 🎨
+🎨 CSS3,
-JavaScript 🚀
+🚀 JavaScript,
-Node.js 🌟
+🌟 Node.js,
-Express 🚂
+🚂 Express,
-React ⚛️
+⚛️ React,
-Next.js 🏎️
+🏎️ Next.js,
-Tailwind CSS 🐍
+🐍 TailwindCSS,
-MySQL 🐬
+🐬 MySQL,
-PostgreSQL 🐘
+🐘 PostgreSQL

+👨‍💼 I've worked on several projects both as a solo developer and as part of a team, and have experience in creating responsive and user-friendly web applications using modern web technologies.

 🚀 I'm actively seeking opportunities to collaborate on exciting projects that challenge me and allow me to apply and enhance my full-stack development skills.